 Believe it or not, human beings have been making sex toys since the Stone Age.
-Dildos, Ben Wa balls, and various other devices to aid in sexual pleasure have a surprisingly long (and quite interesting) history that we could discuss for days.
+Dildos, Ben Wa balls, and various other devices to aid in sexual pleasure have a surprisingly long (and quite interesting) history.
 However, out of all of the different sex toys that have ever been created, one in particular stands out for having a most unique and "hysterical" backstory: the vibrator.
-In today’s post, I will not only share the origin of motorized sex toys, but I will also take you on a tour of some of the latest “pocket rockets” courtesy of the online adult superstore Adam & Eve.
+In this post, I will not only share the origin of motorized sex toys, but I will also take you on a tour of some of the latest “pocket rockets."

 The only problem for doctors was that these treatments became rather tedious because it can take some women a long time to reach orgasm (even with effective stimulation, it can take an average woman up to 20 minutes) and the doctors were doing it all by hand.
 The first vibrator was thus invented as a way of cutting down on the length of office visits, thereby allowing doctors to “treat” more patients.

 However, as electricity started making its way into people’s homes, the consumer market for vibrators grew rapidly.
 Not only could a personal vibrator save a lot of money on trips to the doctor’s office, but it could also be utilized within the privacy of one’s own home day or night.
 The demand for vibrators was actually so strong that motorized sex toys became just the fifth electric device approved for home use after the sewing machine, fan, teakettle, and toaster [1 ].
 Vibrators thus made their way into homes long before vacuum cleaners, electric irons, and television sets.

 On a side, note, those early vibrators looked a little frightening if you ask me.
 Here are a couple of photos I took of some late 19th and early 20th century vibrators I saw on display at a sex museum.